google/zetasql/docs/aggregate-dp-functions.md

  *----------+------------------*/
 ```

-Note: You can learn more about when and when not to use
+Note: For more information about when and when not to use
-noise [here][dp-noise].
+noise, see [Remove noise][dp-noise].

 [dp-example-tables]: https://github.com/google/zetasql/blob/master/docs/query-syntax.md#dp_example_tables